Get support from reliable and trusted professionals in

 Individuals who do not qualify for subsidies can buy EITHER on the marketplace or directly from insurance carriers.
 Buying directly from an insurance carrier is referred as to buying “off the exchange.”
 Note that any plan that complies with the Affordable Care Act (either on or off the marketplace) must comply with the law and must include what are called the ten “Essential Health Benefits.”

-The Open Enrollment Period for 2026 plans runs between November 1, 2025 and January 15, 2026 on the Federal Facilitated Marketplace (healthcare.gov).
+The Open Enrollment Period for 2026 plans ran between November 1, 2025 and January 15, 2026 on the Federal Facilitated Marketplace (healthcare.gov). and will run between November 1, 2026 and December 15, 2026 on healthcare.gov for 2027 plans.
+Open enrollment on state-based Marketplaces (SBM’s) and state-based Marketplaces on the federal platform (SBE-FPs) must run for a minimum of six consecutive weeks beginning November 1 and ending December 31 but are permitted to have a longer period as long as the dates are not before 11/1 or after 12/31.
 Open enrollment is the ONLY time individuals can buy an Affordable Care Act plan without having what is called a “qualifying life event” (examples are moving to a different plan service area, getting married or divorced, birth of a child, losing Medicaid eligibility, etc.).
-Generally, open enrollment dates for “off-exchange” plans already follow the same dates as “on-exchange” plans, but The One Big Beautiful Bill Act (OBBBA) will require both on- and off-exchange plans in the same jurisdiction to have the exact same dates.
+Also, beginning for 2027, open enrollment dates for on-exchange and off-exchange open enrollment must be identical.

 NOTE: Until January 1, 2019 there was a federal tax penalty for individuals who did not purchase an Affordable Care Act plan or who qualified for another type of plan (such as Medicaid or healthcare/medical cost sharing) that was either recognized as meeting Affordable Care Act requirements or was exempted under the Act.
 CA, DC, MA, NJ, and RI have state tax penalties.
 VT statute requires state residents to enroll in Affordable Care Act-compliant plans, but there is presently no penalty for non-compliance.